 - Please note also that the instructions for your description of ethical considerations in the application have changed as from this year.

 - You must justify in the project plan how your stated activity level is suited to the implementation of the research project.

 - You will need to have a data management plan Opens in new window. for data generated within the research we award funds for.
 You must not send the plan to us, but according to our general grant terms and conditions, your administrating organisation must confirm that a data management plan will be in place when you start your project or equivalent, and also that the plan will be maintained.

 In addition to reading the call text, you also need to consult our Guide for applicants.

 Public access to information (and secrecy)

-Documents submitted to the Swedish Research Council become public documents.
+Documents submitted to the Swedish Research Council become offical documents.
 The main rule is that the general public is entitled to partake of these, according to the principle of public access to official documents.
 This also applies to applications that are rejected, or recalled by the applicant.

 The Swedish Research Council does not have the option to classify as secret information in applications received relating to individuals’ business or operating circumstances, inventions or research results.
-This means that the starting point is that such information is public, and may be disclosed when we receive a request to disclose a public document.
+This means that the starting point is that such information is official and may be disclosed when we receive a request to disclose an official document.
 Before you submit your application to the Swedish Research Council, you therefore need to decide whether publication of information in your application may affect the opportunity for you or others to make beneficial use of inventions or research results, including any impact on the preconditions for a patent application or other commercialisation.
 If you then consider that some information is not suitable for making public, then that information should not be part of your application to the Swedish Research Council.

 Collaboration of actors within PoC projects